vikram-pudi/DiscloseNet/README.md

 technical reports uploaded meet a minimum standard set by the institute.

-The default centres/subject-areas can be changed by moderators.
-This is best done initially, at installation, and is best not changed frequently, and arbitrarily after that, as it may make the subject-area of existing publications to become invalid.
+The centres/subject-areas can be changed by moderators.
+This is best done initially, at installation time, and is best not changed frequently, and arbitrarily after that, as it may make the subject-area of existing publications to become invalid.